wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: https://zedity.com/license/freewp

 The revolutionary editor that makes it incredibly easy to create your posts and pages.
-Complete visual design and no more coding.
-Try the difference!
+Completely visual design, no more coding: try the difference!

 == Description ==
 Zedity is a revolutionary visual editor to create your posts and pages as naturally as drawing on paper!
 With absolutely no coding skill required, you can now create your content super easily, with unprecedented possibilities and saving a lot of time!